-A notification other than that referred to in subsection 3 shall be processed by the municipal environmental protection authority.
+Notification other than that referred to in subsection 3 shall be processed by the municipal environmental protection authority.

-A notification relating to a change in an activity shall be submitted to the authority competent to process a notification regarding corresponding new activities.
+Notification relating to a change in an activity shall be submitted to the authority competent to process notifications regarding corresponding new activities.

-Content of and supplement to a notification
+Content of and supplement to notification